decent-im/prosody-modules/mod_push2/README.markdown

 Internal design notes
 =====================

-App servers are notified about messages stored by [mod_mam] or messages waiting in the smacks queue.
+App servers are notified about offline messages, messages stored by [mod_mam] or messages waiting in the smacks queue.

-Currently messages that go into the offline queue but not into MAM are not delivered.
-Need to come up with a way to dedup these.
-Or just have your MAM set to always.

 To cooperate with [mod_smacks] this module consumes some events:
 `smacks-ack-delayed`, `smacks-hibernation-start` and `smacks-hibernation-end`.